xenify-io/litepaper/README.md

 ## ◽️ Time-Weighted Burn Fee Discount

 Introducing Xenify's time-weighted burn fee discount, designed to promote fairness and curb unfair practices such as reward sniping and front-running.
-The burn fee formula helps the protocol determine the fee required to execute the burn function, and it's calculated using the following equation:
+The burn fee formula helps the protocol determine the fee required to execute the burn function, and it's calculated using the following formula:

 <br>